This post may contain affiliate links. Learn more

 Don’t be discouraged if you can’t declutter in a day.
 It took you longer than a day to acquire all that stuff so it will more than likely take more than a day to declutter.
 Go at a pace that works for your schedule.
 Sometimes slow and steady wins the race.

-Go for the Biggest Impact First
+declutter the area with the Biggest Impact First

 You can’t change everything overnight so choose a room or category that will have the biggest impact.
 Are you eating on the sofa because the kitchen table is covered in piles?
 Do you trip over shoes and bookbags in your mudroom?
 Identify the area that is driving you craziest and start there.